kastle-lab/kastle-drawbridge/resources/playground-startup.md

-# How to Create and Use a Singularity Container With Apache-Jena-Fuseki in Linux Environment
+# How to Create and Use the Playground Container in Linux Environment

 This guide provides instructions on how to build and run a Singularity container using the `playground.def` definition file.
 This container includes an Apache Jena Fuseki server configured with Java 22, equipped with Jupyter Notebook and Firefox.